krisjdev/university-of-lincoln-thesis/README.md

 - `colour`: Background colour of the rectangle (default: red)

 ## Notices
-- Please ensure that the formatting and citation style matches the requirements set out by the University.
+- Please ensure that the formatting and citation style matches the requirements set out by the University!!!
-- Contributions welcome!
+- Contributions welcome :)
 - References within the template are to purely fictional characters from Overwatch and made-up programmes that the University does not run.
 It's just for a little bit of fun :P

 ## Licenses